How local antipredator response unbalances the rock-paper-scissors model

 We now aim to investigate the pattern formation mechanism in more detail.
 For this purpose, we prepared a single simulation starting from the particular initial condition shown in Fig.~\ref{fig4a}, where each species occupies a third of the grid.
 The realisation ran in a lattice with $600^2$ sites, for $R=3$, $\kappa=7.5$, $\alpha=1.0$, and $m=p=0.5$.
 The outcomes are depicted in Fig.~\ref{fig3} and video https://youtu.be/Lsz9E2eENOw; the colours represent the species according to the scheme in Fig.~1.
 Figures~\ref{fig4b} and ~\ref{fig4c} depict the spatial patterns after $60$, $192$, $225$, and $435$ generations.
 As soon as the simulation starts, the rings start moving due to the predator-prey interactions.
 However, the antipredator response of prey groups of species $1$ hampers the advance of species $3$.
-According to Fig.~\ref{fig4b}, the consequence is that: \begin{enumerate} \item the red ring enlarges because individuals of species $1$ consume organisms of species $2$ without opposition and defend themselves against predation. \item the light blue ring shortens because organisms of species $3$ do not perform the antipredator tactic but suffer resistance of individuals of species $1$; \item the purple ring width is approximately constant because organisms do not resist predation or suffer any resistance. \end{enumerate} To compute the temporal change in each ring width, we consider that the area occupied by species $i$ is defined by the total number of organisms of species $i$.
+According to Fig.~\ref{fig4b}, the consequence is that: \begin{enumerate} \item the red ring enlarges because individuals of species $1$ consume organisms of species $2$ without opposition and defend themselves against predation. \item the light blue ring shortens because organisms of species $3$ do not perform the antipredator tactic but suffer resistance of individuals of species $1$; \item the purple ring width is, on average, constant because organisms do not resist predation or suffer any resistance; the number of individuals of species 2 consumed (when the red torus surface ring advances over the purple one) is equal, on average, to the number of organisms os organisms of species 3 preyed (when purple ring invades the light blue region). \end{enumerate} To compute the temporal change in each ring width, we consider that the area occupied by species $i$ is defined by the total number of organisms of species $i$.
 Therefore,

 where $\delta_i$ is the width of the ring occupied by species $i$, with $i=1,2,3$; the dot stands for the time derivative and $\sqrt{\mathcal{N}}$ is the torus cross section perimeter.
 We calculated the time variation of each ring width for the simulation presented in Fig.~\ref{fig2} using the results for $t\,\leq\,200$ generations, the period that precedes the pattern formation.
 In this period, the species densities vary linearly in time: $\dot{\delta_1}\,\approx\,0.95$, $\dot{\delta_2}\,\approx\,0$, and $\dot{\delta_3}\,\approx\,-\,0.95$ grid points per generation.